About Linden

 My Approach

-My therapeutic orientation is Humanistic, focusing on what truly matters to you in the here-and-now and tapping into your inherent ability to grow.
 I blend talk therapy with solution-focused techniques to provide relief from your symptoms and help you navigate daily life.
 My clients often tell me that previous experiences with therapy involved lots of listening and affirmation without being challenged or directly confronting their problems.
-If you choose to work with me, your goals will be the focus of treatment, and I'll check in often to make sure if we're on the right track.
-I’ll also likely ask you to do some work outside of our sessions.
+Therapy is never linear, but you should feel you’re making progress toward your goals.
+If you choose to work with me, your goals will be the focus of treatment, and I'll check in often to make sure we're on the right track and therapy is working for you.
+I may ask you to do some work outside of our sessions.

-I frequently integrate Acceptance and Commitment Therapy (ACT) into more traditional talk therapy.
-This approach helps my clients identify what's most important to them in life and take values-based action, even in the face of anxiety, depression, and other barriers.
+My therapeutic approach is Humanistic, focusing on you and your needs in the here-and-now.
+I frequently integrate Acceptance and Commitment Therapy (ACT) into my work.
+This helps my clients identify what’s most important to them in life and take action, even in the face of anxiety, depression, and other barriers.
 ACT can be a great fit for someone looking for concrete tools and a clearer path forward.
 Folks struggling with anxiety may benefit from Exposure Response Prevention Therapy (ERP).
 ERP is a structured, evidence-based treatment for anxiety disorders.
 If you've been to therapy before and "just talked” about your anxiety without results, ERP may be effective.

 Rates & Insurance

-Learn more about my services, rates, and insurance options for LGBTQ+ affirming therapy.
+Learn more about my services, rates, and insurance options.

 Learn what to expect and reach out for a free 20 minute consultation call to see if we’re a good fit.